unix/func/docs/command.md

 }
 ```

 Assuming the name of your command line tool is "tools", you only need to run `tools test` and the terminal will display `ok`.
 Everything is achieved in this way.

-The class of this `Test` is no different from that you usually write, which is just to be used automatically when the command is run.
-Everything is so familiar.
-You can write any logic you like in the class.

 ## Create Option

 We know that there are usually some top-level options for command-line tools too.
 Taking your "tools" as an example, you may want its functions, such as `tools --version` / `tools --help` and so on available for support.

 Here, we can use the `Option` decorator to realize very elegantly: